Chickery's Travels

 • Tweet

 Walt Disney World’s Fort Wilderness Campground is a terrific place to enjoy Halloween!
 I love camping at Fort Wilderness, but it can be tricky to get reservations at Halloween.
-However, the best part is, you can go over and participate in the activities even if you aren’t camping there.
+However, the best part is, that you can go over and participate in the activities even if you aren’t camping there.

 Please note that there is no parking if you’re not a guest, but there are a couple of ways to get there.
 You can ride the bus from any Disney resort or Disney Springs (parking is free there).
 If you’re at the Magic Kingdom you can ride the boat over.

-If you want to know more about the campground in general, read my full of review of Disney World’s Fort Wilderness Campground here.
+If you want to know more about the campground in general, read my full review of Disney World’s Fort Wilderness Campground here.
 There’s even a video.

 Decorations

 Halloween has always been one of my favorite holidays.
 My boys and I always had a tradition of decorating the house.
-One year we even created a haunted house in our garage for the trick or treaters.
+One year we even created a haunted house in our garage for the trick-or-treaters.
 This is probably why I love all the decorations around Fort Wilderness.
 The campers really get into the Halloween spirit and decorate their campsites and golf carts.

 One of the most fun (and free) things to do at Fort Wilderness any time of year is called “looping.”
 That means walking or riding a bike (or golf cart) around the different loops to see how folks have personalized their spaces.
 And let me tell you, they go all out for Halloween.

 Here are just a few examples.
-Click on the images for a larger view.

 Fort Wilderness Halloween Decor Fifth Wheel